 Click here to access a written transcript of this episode.

-- The ridiculous expectations placed on women regarding body hair.
+- The ridiculous expectations placed on women and femmes regarding body hair.

 - Our various hair removal and hair growing experiences.

 - The value in experimenting with your body hair to see what works for you.